-We have few updates in our neutral bedroom you will love!
+We have few updates in our neutral bedroom this year you will love.
 We love our room and spend a lot of time in here, especially with both of us working from home currently!

 With 5 windows, this room gets a ton of sunlight.
 Between the light and the quiet palette of neutrals the room feels very zen, even on cloudy days.
 For us, we need the zen.